North High School (Worcester, Massachusetts)

 North High School (or Worcester North) is a public four-year high school and one of five public high schools in Worcester, Massachusetts, United States.

 The original North High was located on Harrington Way and was built in 1972 as a junior high school.
 It became North High in 1980 when the old North High on Salisbury Street was closed, sold to a private developer and subsequently turned into condos.
 There are approximately 1,300 students that attend North, which boasts a diverse student body.
 Non-Hispanic Whites make up 11 percent of the student body while Hispanics make up 34 percent.
 African-Americans comprise 47 percent and Asians make up 8 percent.

 The mascot of North High is a polar bear and the school colors are black and orange.

 North High School offers a variety of extra-curricular activities such as clubs and sports.
 It is also most noted for their boys basketball team, which won the district title in 2005.
+In March 2023, the boys basketball team won the MIAA Division 1 Basketball State Championship at the Tsongas Center in Lowell, MA.
+In March 2024, the boys basketball team claimed their second consecutive MIAA Division 1 Basketball State Championship.
+They completed the 2023-2024 season undefeated, finishing 24-0.